If you have made the decision to cut the cord, there’s a good chance you have also decided to invest in a Roku Streaming Stick.

 Add Private Channels

 Make no mistake; there are a lot of public channels you can find in the store.
-However, you’ll find some of the best content hidden in the private channels.
+However, you’ll find some of the best content is only accessible through private Roku channels.

 Every private channel has its own unique code.
 Sites such as the three mentioned above will list it for you.
 Make a note of it.
 You’ll need it in a second.